kikkia/yt-cipher/README.md

 deno run --allow-net --allow-read --allow-write --allow-env server.ts
 ```

+### Pterodactyl

+This project includes a Pterodactyl Egg for easy deployment on the Pterodactyl Panel.
+Find the file named `egg-yt-cipher.json`.

+1. Navigate to your Panel's "Nests" section.
+2. Create a new Nest or use an existing one.
+3. Import the `egg-yt-cipher.json` file.
+4. Create a new server using the "yt-cipher" Egg.
+5. Configure the `API_TOKEN` in the "Startup" tab if desired.

 ## Authentication

 You can optionally set the `API_TOKEN` environment variable in your `docker-compose.yml` file to require a password to access the service.